howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 correctAnswer: 3
 ---

-In this section, you are going to implement the first API operation that provides the functionality for a Hacker News clone: Querying a feed of _links_ that were posted by other users.
+In this section, you are going to implement the first API operation that provides the functionality of a Hacker News clone: querying a feed of _links_ that were posted by other users.

 ### Extending the schema definition